Anonymous Was A Woman Environmental Art Grants

 This program provides up to $20,000 for projects led by women-identifying artists in the United States and U.S. Territories.

-The AWAW EAG will support environmental art projects that inspire thought, action, and ethical engagement.
-Projects should not only point at problems, but aim to engage an environmental issue at some scale.
-Proposals should illustrate thorough consideration of a project’s ecological and social ethics.
-Projects that explore interdependence, relationships, and systems through Indigenous and ancestral practices are encouraged to apply.
+The AWAW EAG supports environmental art projects that inspire thought, action, and ethical engagement.
+Selected projects not only point at problems, but aim to engage an environmental issue at some scale.
+Projects that explore interdependence, relationships, and systems through Indigenous and ancestral practices were encouraged to apply.

-The intended impact of the project is an important factor in the selection process.
-Environmental art projects that qualify for this program may focus on the following themes, but are not limited to:
+The intended impact of the project was an important factor in the selection process.
+Environmental art projects that qualified for this program focus on the following themes, but are not limited to:

 - Eco-social engagement